Product Guide

 Total Orders

-The Total Orders card displays the total number of orders you have received.
-This count includes all orders regardless of payment status -- succeeded, pending, failed, and refunded -- giving you a complete picture of purchase activity on your page.
+The Total Orders card shows every order regardless of payment status -- succeeded, pending, failed, and refunded -- giving you a complete picture of purchase activity.

 Average Order Value

-The Average Order Value card shows the mean transaction amount calculated by dividing your total revenue by the number of succeeded orders.
-This metric helps you understand how much customers typically spend per purchase.
+The Average Order Value card shows total revenue divided by the number of succeeded orders -- how much customers typically spend per purchase.

-If your product catalog includes items at multiple price points, the average order value gives you a sense of which price tier customers gravitate toward.
-A rising average order value over time may indicate that customers are choosing your higher-priced products, while a declining average could signal that your lower-priced items are gaining traction.
+If you offer products at multiple price points, this tells you which tier customers gravitate toward.
+A rising average suggests customers are choosing higher-priced products; a declining one means lower-priced items are gaining traction.

 Image